 i completely agree with this sony handled the whole thing soooo badly it was weeks before sony made any statement

 the Bad they had shoddy security in the past people, key note "in the past" they were fined, Sony fixed the issue. they had a public apology, they upgraded their security they restored their security up to industry standards.
 Gave out more services and content to their consumer's because of this Hack.
-Sony is now more security centric for their online network. but..but i have to wait for these updates for PSN goes down all the time, but if a hack happened again you would get the same [email protected] Get over it! they have fixed what was wrong. this is like the physical hardware failure of the Microsoft xbox360 is that in the past also? this was about the hack in the past key word "past" some people just cannot let it go. if it bother's you that much maybe not using the PSN or Sony product would be better for your mental health.
+Sony is now more security centric for their online network. but..but i have to wait for these updates for PSN goes down all the time, but if a hack happened again you would get the same [email protected] people again said the punishment was never good enough.
+"Just put down Sony as the mongrel dog they are" right?
+Get over it! they have fixed what was wrong. this is like the physical hardware failure of the Microsoft xbox360 is that in the past also? this was about the hack in the past key word "past" some people just cannot let it go. if it bother's you that much maybe not using the PSN or Sony product would be better for your mental health.
 This is not a free pass, hey if Microsoft get's hacked like this by a group of people dedicated in Hacking Microsoft's security, do you think Microsoft would be anymore protected?
 That answer is No. if they were going to hack you it's only a matter of time. network security is like swiss cheese, one piece protect's the the other, but there is holes in every single layer.
 None is completely secure, no matter what you do. would these very same people have this very same aggressive attitude over Nintendo, or Microsoft failure in security?
 How about if your mom or dad keep bringing up something you did in the past, over and over again never let you live it down right...annoying is it not?
 Sony got fined in the US and now in europe..check Sony made amends...check Sony now fixed their online security....check Sony keep's their security upto date and keep's updating PSN security..check some people stick to being Real douches, because we cannot keep getting enough of that type of attitude!
 LMAO

 Does the court realize that websites designed to protect information have also been hacked?
 Even the FBI and CIA websites have been compromised and skimmed for data.
 HOW exactly does one stop hackers?
 They sort of have the upper hand, here.
 Google is playing it smart.
 They hire hackers to find weaknesses in Google Chrome.
 They give out big sums of money for it, too. ;) Very smart.